WINERY

 PEOPLE IN WINERY

-Mark Vydra, the owner, is a developer by profession and at heart, and he is filled with the desire to enhance real estate, build beautiful things that will remain here long after we are gone.
+Owner Mark Vydra is a developer both by heart and profession.
+He is filled with the desire to enhance real estate and build beautiful things that will remain here long after we are gone.
 He is a visionary who is behind the very idea of establishing a vineyard.

-Co-owner and wife, Lenka Vydra Šmídová, a former three-time Olympian and Olympic medalist, now takes care of the winery's management, marketing and sales.
-The winery now has 3 seasonal employees: The oenologist is František Běhunek, who has been taking care of the vineyard completely from grape to bottle since 2020, having started here as a consultant a few years earlier.
-The winery's sommelier is Jiří Beer, who, through the most renowned restaurants and wine bars in Prague and London, made it to the Prague winery Jabloňka, where he is now in charge of tasting events, sales and marketing.
-In the season, he is also happy to help in the vineyard.
+Co-owner and wife, Lenka Vydra Šmídová, a former triple Olympian and Olympic silver medallist, manages the winery, marketing and sales.
+The winery now has 3 seasonal employees.
+The oenologist is František Běhunek, who has been taking care of the vineyard completely from grape to bottle since 2020, having started here as a consultant a few years earlier.
+The winery's sommelier is Jiří Beer, who came to Jabloňka Winery through the most renowned restaurants and wine bars in Prague and London.
+He is in charge of tasting events, sales and marketing.
+He is also happy to help out in the vineyard during the season.